QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    * Given the price system and given :math:`h_{-1},\, k_{-1}`, the allocation solves the representative household’s problem and the problems of the two types of firms

-Versions of the two classical welfare theorems prevail under our assumptions
+Versions of the two classical welfare theorems prevail under our assumptions.

-We exploit that fact in our algorithm for computing a competitive equilibrium
+We exploit that fact in our algorithm for computing a competitive equilibrium.

- **Step 1:** Solve the planning problem by using dynamic programming
+ **Step 1:** Solve the planning problem by using dynamic programming.

- The allocation (i.e., **quantities**) that solve the planning problem **are** the competitive equilibrium quantities
+ The allocation (i.e., **quantities**) that solve the planning problem **are** the competitive equilibrium quantities.

  **Step 2:** use the following formulas to compute the **equilibrium price system**